VietnamOfficial Name: Socialist Republic of Vietnam

 For up to date information on Vietnam Customs information, please visit the Vietnam Customs website.

 Blogging about the Vietnamese government and discussions in on-line chat rooms have also incurred scrutiny from authorities.
-The distribution of anti-Vietnamese propaganda is considered to be a terrorist offense by Vietnamese authorities.
+The distribution of anti-Vietnamese propaganda and/or advocacy for a multiparty system is considered by Vietnamese authorities to be “a terrorist offense” and/or “propaganda against the state.”
 In most cases individuals are detained, questioned, and then released.
 In the past few years, many U.S. citizens were arrested, prevented from leaving Vietnam, and/or deported.

-Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and your travel being delayed for several days.
-You should be cautious when traveling near military bases and avoid photographing in these areas.
+Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and/or your travel being delayed for several days.
+You should be cautious when traveling near military bases and avoid photography in these areas.

-Property: Foreigners are generally not allowed to purchase real estate in Vietnam.
+Property: As of July, 2015, foreign nationals resident in Vietnam may purchase real estate in Vietnam, but subject to special approval from local authorities.
 Vietnamese laws governing real estate differ substantially from those in the United States.
-Therefore, you may wish to consult with competent legal counsel before entering into any transaction.
+Therefore, you may wish to seeseek competent legal advice before entering into any real estate transaction.
 You should also exercise extreme caution if entering into any transaction through a third party.

 Disputes: The Vietnamese government has occasionally seized the passports and blocked the departure of foreigners involved in commercial disputes.
 U.S. citizens whose passports have been seized by Vietnamese authorities should contact the Embassy or Consulate General for assistance.